V1400 Centauri: Rotation and variability

-2007 eclipse by J1407b

-Visual-band light curve of V1400 Centauri, showing the 2007 eclipse.
-The main plot shows the SuperWASP data.
-The inset plot, adapted from Mamajek et al., shows the data near mid-eclipse.
-The purple markers show the pairs of small brightness dips due to eclipses by rings.

-Simulation of J1407b eclipsing V1400 Centauri during 2007.
-The light curve plot below illustrates V1400 Centauri's brightness changes during the eclipse.
-The ring structure of J1407b and the orange light curve represents a best-fit model to SuperWASP's photometric data, which are shown in yellow points.
+2007 dimming events

+This light curve of V1400 Centauri's brightness during 2007 shows a 56-day-long series of dimming events.
+It has been hypothesized that these dimmings were caused by a large disked object (J1407b) eclipsing the star.

 During 7 April to 4 June 2007, (Note: According to van Werkhoven et al. (2014), J1407b's eclipse start and end times are Modified Julian Date (MJD) 54197 and 54255, respectively.
 To convert these to Julian date (JD), add 2400000.5 to MJD.
 This gives JD 2454197.5 and JD 2454255.5 for the eclipse start and end times, respectively.
 Converting these JD dates to calendar dates gives 7 April 2007 UTC and 4 June 2007 UTC, respectively.) telescopes of the Super Wide Angle Search for Planets (SuperWASP) and All Sky Automated Survey (ASAS) projects recorded V1400 Centauri undergoing a series of significant dimming events for 56 days.
-The pattern of these dimming events was complex yet nearly symmetrical, indicating they were caused by an opaque, disk-like structure eclipsing the star.
-The object that eclipsed V1400 Centauri is now known as J1407b, a substellar object surrounded by a dusty circumplanetary disk about 90 e6km in radius.
+The pattern of these dimming events was complex yet nearly symmetrical, suggesting they were caused by an opaque, disk-like structure eclipsing the star.
+The object thought to be responsible for these eclipses has been dubbed J1407b.